timbrinson/FloraCatalog/docs/AI_DEVELOPMENT_PROTOCOL.md

 ## 8. Content Integrity & Preservation
 - **Strict Line-by-Line Preservation**: For baseline files, the AI must copy the *entire* existing content exactly.
 Re-summarizing or "cleaning up" sections from memory is strictly prohibited.
 - **The Literal Preservation Clause**: Summarization of existing documentation is a **High-Severity Regression**.
 When updating a file, the AI must replicate the existing content character-for-character.
 "Tightening" or "cleaning up" phrasing is strictly forbidden unless the specific goal of the task is "Copy Editing."
 The assistant must treat existing paragraphs as immutable constants.
-- **Conservation Check**: Before outputting an XML block for any documentation file, the AI must explicitly state in the planning phase: *"I have verified via a mental diff that 100% of the existing text has been preserved verbatim, with no summarization or truncation."*
+- **Conservation Check**: Before outputing an XML block for any documentation file, the AI must explicitly state in the planning phase: *"I have verified via a mental diff that 100% of the existing text has been preserved verbatim, with no summarization or truncation."*
 - **Diff Verification**: Before emitting XML, perform a mental diff to ensure no tasks or descriptions were accidentally deleted.

 ## 9. Refactoring for Brevity
 1. **Human-Triggered Only:** The AI must never shorten existing documentation unless the user uses an explicit command like "Refactor for brevity" or "Consolidate this section."
 2. **Lossless Verification:** When refactoring for brevity, the AI must first list any specific details, edge cases, or historical context being removed or moved.
 3. **The Archive Option:** The AI should always prioritize moving long-form reasoning to a new file in `docs/decisions/` or `docs/archive/` rather than deleting it.

+## 10. Manual Action Notification
+1. **Explicit Flags:** If any proposed change requires the user to execute SQL in Supabase, update a `.env` file, or perform a manual browser action (e.g., "Clear LocalStorage"), the AI MUST explicitly list these under a high-visibility header titled "**MANUAL ACTION REQUIRED**" at the start of its natural language response.
+2. **Persistence:** This notification rule is intended to prevent functional gaps where the code assumes a data layer optimization that has not yet been applied by the human architect.